Level/abstract-leveldown/UPGRADING.md

 #### `testBuffer` parameter removed

-The `abstract/put-get-del-test.js` previously took a custom `testBuffer` parameter, which now has been removed.
-After an [analysis](https://github.com/Level/abstract-leveldown/pull/175#issuecomment-353867144) of different implementations we came to the conclusion that no implementation really needed this parameter.
-They basically just passed in a `Buffer` with a custom value which is more unnecessary boiler plate.
+The `abstract/put-get-del-test.js` previously took a custom `testBuffer` parameter.
+After an [analysis](https://github.com/Level/abstract-leveldown/pull/175#issuecomment-353867144) of various implementations we came to the conclusion that the parameter has no use.

-If your implementation are using this abstract test, change from:
+If your implementation is using this abstract test, change from:

 ```js
 const test = require('tape')